-- Note 1: OSC2 pin function is determined by the Primary Oscillator mode selection (FPR<3:0>). - 2: OSC1 pin cannot be used as an I/O pin even if the secondary oscillator or an internal clock source is selected at all times.
+Note 1: OSC2 pin function is determined by FPR<4:0>.

+2: OSC1 pin cannot be used as an I/O pin even if the secondary oscillator or an internal clock source is selected at all times.

-20.2.2 OSCILLATOR START-UP TIMER (OST)
+21.2.2 OSCILLATOR START-UP TIMER (OST)

 In order to ensure that a crystal oscillator (or ceramic resonator) has started and stabilized, an Oscillator Start-up Timer is included.
 It is a simple 10-bit counter that counts 1024 Tosc cycles before releasing the oscillator clock to the rest of the system.
-The time-out period is designated as Tost.
-The Tost time is involved every time the oscillator has to restart (i.e., on POR, BOR and wake-up from Sleep).
-The Oscillator Start-up Timer is applied to the LP oscillator, XT, XTL, and HS modes (upon wake-up from Sleep, POR and BOR) for the primary oscillator.
+The time-out period is designated as TOST.
+The TOST time is involved every time the oscillator has to restart (i.e., on POR, BOR and wake-up from Sleep).
+The Oscillator Start-up Timer is applied to the LP, XT, XTL and HS Oscillator modes (upon wake-up from Sleep, POR and BOR) for the primary oscillator.

-20,2,3 LP OSCILLATOR CONTROL
+21.2.3 LP OSCILLATOR CONTROL